 Super Easy Facts To Help You Get Started With The IP

 - Add liquid for pressure cooking!

 A great tip is to use at least 1 cup of liquid when pressure cooking.
-Each model might have it’s own minimum amount of liquid it needs for pressure cooking.
-It’s usually 1/2-1 cup.
+Each model might have its own minimum amount of liquid it needs for pressure cooking.
+It’s usually 1/2 – 1 cup of liquid at least.

 - Add thickeners after pressure cooking!

 Pressure cooking a thickener such as flour can cause problems when depressurizing.

 So what’s the solution?
 After pressure cooking, turn on the sauté feature.
 Then, add your thickeners.
 Such as dairy, cornstarch, or flour.

 Believe it or not the inner pot, steam rack, and sealing ring are dishwasher safe.